joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-internet-and-servers/README.md

 The 400s typically denote user error, like trying to access a part of a site without being loggged in.

-The 500s typically denote a server error,for example, the server has crashed.
+The 500s typically denote a server error.
+For example: The server has crashed.

 For a memorable introduction see [HTTP Status cats](https://http.cat/), or if you would prefer [HTTP Status Dogs](https://httpstatusdogs.com/)